 Conditions for accreditation

 RvA will acknowledge your organisation if you comply with the requirements regarding objectivity and expertise.
 The conditions for accreditation differ per product.
+RvA has a list with all product groups and conditions (pdf).
 You may need to have at least one establishment in the Netherlands.
 You may also require a health and safety certificate.
-If you are already recognised by an accreditation body in another EU Member State, accreditation by RVA may not be necessary.

 Applying digitally through the Message Box